wichmann-lab/python-psignifit/docs/examples/parameter_recovery_demo.md

 +++ {"nteract": {"transient": {"deleting": false}}}

-Using the `tools.psychometric` we can simulate percent correct values for each stimulus level, without introducing additional variability.
+Using the sigmoid object, we can simulate percent correct values for each stimulus level, without introducing additional variability.

 ```{code-cell} ipython3
 ---